A glass of wine? A “Krügerl” of beer? A sip of something that comes with an alarmingly ambiguous name and a pink

 Second, alcohol consumption on school premises is forbidden.

-These laws can change, but you’ll find an up-to-date summary from the authorities here (in German, so you’ll need Google Translate or similar).
+These laws can change.
+For a more comprehensive and up-to-date summary from the authorities, see here (in German, so you’ll need Google Translate or similar).

 Note also that these drinking laws are regional, not national, so may vary once you leave Vienna.
 However, all of Austria’s provinces have committed to eventually harmonising these laws.

 Drinking in public